-Mr. Konne, a 2014 program participant from Yale University.
+Mr. Konne, a 2014 program participant at Yale University.
 Today, a 2nd year medical student at Carver College of Medicine.

 What led to your interest in a health profession?

 What initially intrigued me about working in healthcare was learning about the impact that health has on people.
 Growing up, I enjoyed learning about scientific things.
 In the medical profession, everything that is known is constantly changing, and it’s a field where I’m able to keep myself engaged and focused.
 I also felt that I was my best self when I could help others.

 It was senior night at my last high school football game.
 We had won the game, and everyone was filled with excitement.
 Mothers and fathers rushed the field with pride.
 My mother and father had to work that night, so I received hugs and kisses from my best friend’s mother.
 We talked about all the exciting catches, runs, and tension of the previous game.
 As the night began to simmer, our conversation switched over to college and what I was interested in for the future.
 In that moment, I realized I hadn’t given serious thought to my future.
 What would I be doing in 20 years?
 I had plans of attending college but nothing concrete past that.
 My friend said, “You could be a doctor man, you’re definitely smart enough.”
 His mother agreed, and I was mentally floored.
 As two people confessed their vision of my potential, I was inspired to dream bigger.
 Their words challenged me to explore the medical profession which led me to apply to SMDEP where I learned more about what it takes to pursue medicine as a career.

 What obstacles did you overcome in your educational or career journey?